Course Catalog

 RBUS304 | Essentials of Business Management | This course focuses on the essential concepts of business and management through utilization of the higher orders of Blooms cognitive domains of applying, analyzing, and evaluating.
 This course serves as a foundational course for other courses in the Business of Leadership emphasis and is recommended that students take it before taking the other courses in the series.
 The other courses in the series include: RBUS 305: Cross Cultural Leadership, RBUS401: Dimensions of Strategic Leadership, RBUS306: Operations for Strategic Manager, RUBS307: Managerial and Supervisory Skill, and RBUS 402: Information Systems and Data Analytics for Leader. | Title: Principles of Management Required Title: Introduction to Business | 3 | Syllabus |

-Course ID | Course Name | Course Description | Textbook | Credit Hours | Syllabus |
+Course ID | Course Name | Course Description | Required Course Materials | Credit Hours | Syllabus |